 Because Casper is an online mattress veteran, they play the whole discount game just like every other brand.
 In fact, during major holidays, you can typically get some pretty great mattress deals if you bundle in accessories like sheets, pillows, dog beds, etc. Deals usually start at around $100-200 off and increase the more you spend.

 You can check Casper.com to see current deals and specials.
 We also should have an evergreen coupon code on the right hand side of this page to save you money on your Casper mattress purchase.

-In early 2019, Casper started making a hybrid model of the Wave mattress, which for the most part is just the Wave with pocketed coils for support.
-Here’s a picture of the Wave Hybrid mattress.
+In early 2019, Casper started making a hybrid model of the Wave mattress, which for the most part is just like the Wave but with pocketed coils for support.
+Here’s a detailed review video of the Wave Hybrid mattress.